 You’re not the only one navigating the HR scene.
 Join a professional organization or chamber of commerce to network with other small business owners.
 When you create a community, you can share your experiences and learn from each other’s successes and mistakes.

-HR laws are changing constantly, and if you don’t keep up with every single one, it could cost you.
+Compliance is complicated, especially if you are a multi-state employer.
 Staying on top of the ever-changing climate can help protect you and your business, and even though it is a time-consuming task, it is absolutely necessary.

 It’s crucial to create your business goals before beginning the hiring process, as opposed to hiring and then creating your goals around your current staff.
 Once you can articulate your goals, you can better analyze your current resources and plan for the future.
 And this is just one step in the HR planning process—check this article to get the full scoop.